MarceauKa/laravel-crudable/docs/the_table.md

 # The table

-**More doc is coming**
+The `CrudTable` object is used to handle a collection of `Crudable` entries.

+## Usage

-You can scaffold the CRUD table in many ways:
+Once a Crudable model in hands, you can, scaffold the CRUD table in many ways:
 ```php
 // Via helper
 $crud = crud_table(Model::class); // Or crud_table($model_instance)